dotnet/AspNetCore.Docs/aspnetcore/fundamentals/native-aot.md

 ## Known issues

-See [this GitHub issue](https://github.com/dotnet/core/issues/8288) to report or review issues with native AOT support in ASP.NET Core.
+See [this GitHub issue](https://github.com/dotnet/core/issues/8288) to report or review issues with Native AOT support in ASP.NET Core.

 ## See also